I didn’t sleep that well due to the sound of the air con so dozed for most of the night. The lights flicked on at 7.30 so I slumped out of bed.

-Big mike was here he looked frozen as he hadbt any real proper hiking gear.
-His rain jacket was a cheapo from walmart and it was crap.
+Big mike was here he looked frozen as he hadn’t any real proper hiking gear.
+His rain jacket was a cheapo from Walmart and it was crap.
 Mike was a lovely person but very Naive and ill-prepared .
-He attempted to cook diiner and i had to look away as he made a complete hash of it .
+He attempted to cook dinner and I had to look away as he made a complete hash of it .

-once we were all done we lay out our pads and bags, But before bed it ws time to hang my food bag.
-At this shelyer there were Bear cables which make hanging so much easier.
+once we were all done, we lay out our pads and bags, but before bed it was time to hang my food bag.
+At this shelter there were Bear cables which make hanging so much easier.

 mike lay beside me and due to the por quality of his kit he spent most of the night shivering !!